HallwayTech/grouper-changelog-nakamura/README.md

     mvn clean install
     mvn package -Dgrouper.custom.directory=/path/to/grouper/lib/custom

+If you're not building on the same machine you'll be running the grouper loader on set grouper.custom.directory to any directory and copy the resulting jars to $GROUPER_HOME/lib/custom/

 Configure the Grouper loader to run your job.
 Add the following to ${GROUPER_HOME}/conf/grouper-loader.properties

     # The class to run